martin-esparragoza/termboot/README.md

 make flash DRIVE=MY_MOUNTED_DRIVE
 ```

-# NOTE:
+# NOTES:
-If there is no drive specified it will create a virtual drive by the name of drive.img.
+* If there is no drive specified `make flash` will create a virtual drive by the name of drive.img.

 # Dependencies:
 * nasm